invoke-ai/InvokeAI/docs/nodes/communityNodes.md

 --------------------------------
 ### Size Stepper Nodes

 **Description:** This is a set of nodes for calculating the necessary size increments for doing upscaling workflows.
-Use the Final Size & Orientation node to enter your full size dimensions and orientation (portrait/landscape/random), then plug that and your initial generation dimensions into the Ideal Size Stepper and get 1, 2, or 3 intermediate pairs of dimensions for upscaling.
-Note this does not output the initial size or full size dimensions.
-The 1, 2, or 3 outputs of this node are only the intermediate sizes.
+Use the *Final Size & Orientation* node to enter your full size dimensions and orientation (portrait/landscape/random), then plug that and your initial generation dimensions into the *Ideal Size Stepper* and get 1, 2, or 3 intermediate pairs of dimensions for upscaling.
+Note this does not output the initial size or full size dimensions: the 1, 2, or 3 outputs of this node are only the intermediate sizes.

-For the Ideal Size Stepper, there are up to three stages which determine how many intermediate sizes to compute and output.
-With Tapers B and C disabled, outputs A, B, and C will be the same (inactive outputs yield copies of the previous pair).
-With a taper assigned to B, Width/Height A and B will both be active with progressively larger intermediate resolutions, and if Taper C is activated, active outputs will be calculated with even finer gradations.

-A third node is included, Random Switch (Integers), which is just a generic version of Final Size with no orientation selection.
+A third node is included, *Random Switch (Integers)*, which is just a generic version of Final Size with no orientation selection.

 **Node Link:** https://github.com/dwringer/size-stepper-nodes